fuglaro/Thumby-Website/docs/Blockly/The-Basics.md

 ![Thumby blockly abc plugging screenshot](../images/editor-blockly-abc-plugging-dark.jpg)
 </center>

-Now lets run your program and see what it does!
+Now let's run your program and see what it does!

 * Click the **START** button on the emulator just like you did before with the default program.